DeadNumbers/gnome-info-collect/README.md

 - Workspaces settings
   - primary/all displays
   - dynamic/static
-- Number of user on the system
+- Number of users on the system
 - Default browser
 - Enabled GNOME extensions
-- [Salted hash](https://en.wikipedia.org/wiki/Salt_(cryptography) "Wikipedia - Salt (crptography)") of machine ID+username for de-doubling purposes
+- [Salted hash](https://en.wikipedia.org/wiki/Salt_(cryptography) "Wikipedia - Salt (crptography)") of machine ID+username for de-duplication

 After the collection, the data is presented to the user for both confirmation and legal consent and then securely sent to a server for processing.